 DRESSING

-- Combine all the ingredient and the sumac with water after preparing pita chips and salad
+- Combine all the ingredients and the sumac with water after preparing pita chips and salad

 - Whisk together